-- verbal reminder;

-- staying in at playtime or lunchtime to complete unfinished work;

-- home/school book or daily behaviour report card introduced in consultation with parents;

-- parents will be required to see class teacher/headteacher;
+- verbal reminder; - staying in at playtime or lunchtime to complete unfinished work; - home/school book or daily behaviour report card introduced in consultation with parents; - parents will be required to see class teacher/headteacher; - fixed term suspension; - permanent exclusion.

-- internal suspension;

-- fixed term suspension:

-- directed offsite provision;

-- permanent exclusion.

 Behaviour to be recorded on My Concern with the behaviour team tagged into the concern.